I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 I want to share how I make it in this article, and all you need are some chilies plus some common ingredients in the kitchen pantry.

-Since I live in an apartment, I have to use the grill pan and oven instead of an open fire grill.
+Since I live in an apartment, I use the grill pan and oven instead of an open-fire grill.
 The result just blew me away!

 Let’s get into the details.

 The word peri-peri is from Swahili, a language used by the locals in East Africa.
 It means pepper or spicy chili.
-The sauce is originated from Portugal but is widely used in African countries like Mozambique and South Africa.
+The sauce was of Portuguese origin, but the Portuguese settlers had made it widely popular in African countries like Mozambique and South Africa.

 How to make Nando’s peri-peri chicken

-This Portuguese bbq peri-peri chicken has become famous since the South African food chain Nando’s chicken opened up stores worldwide.
-The chicken is marinated with peri-peri sauce, a chili sauce made with African bird’s eye chili, vinegar, lemon juice, and spices.
+This Portuguese BBQ peri-peri chicken (also called piri-piri chicken) has become a famous spicy food since the South African food chain Nando’s Chicken opened up stores worldwide.
+The chicken is marinated with peri-peri sauce, a chili sauce made with African bird’s eye chilies, vinegar, lemon juice, and spices.
 The spicy, tangy, and garlicky flavor has won over many gastronomers and garners a legion of fans.

-What is peri-peri sauce?
-It has a unique flavor that no other sauce comes close to it.
+The peri-peri sauce is an integral part of Nando’s chicken recipe.
+It has a unique flavor that no other hot sauce comes close to.
 It is used as the peri-peri marinade for the chicken and the dipping sauce while serving.
+Here is the rundown of some common marinade ingredients for peri-peri sauce.

-The primary ingredient for peri-peri sauce is chili, which is what the name implies.
+The primary ingredient for peri-peri sauce (also spelled as piri-piri sauce) is chili, making it a spicy sauce.
 I use three types of chilies in this recipe.

 Besides that, I also use the local large red chilies, which are less spicy than the bird’s eye chili.

 The combination is necessary because this chili has a different flavor and level of heat.
-You may want to remove as many seeds as possible if you can’t take the heat rather than reducing the amount of chili.
+You may want to remove as many seeds as possible if you can’t take the heat rather than reduce the chili.
 The more chili you use, the more flavor you will get.

 I have made a video on preparing the peri-peri chicken, which is included on this page.
-You can refer to how I remove the seeds in the video, starting from xx. xx minutes.
+You can refer to how I removed the seeds in the video, starting from xx. xx minutes.

 Give the chilies a few rough cuts to reduce the size and lessen the workload of the food processor to blend them into a paste in the next step.